pnpm/pnpm/README.md

 * Default: **false**
 * Type: **Boolean**

-If true, pnpm will use only the local registry mirror to get packages.
+If true, pnpm will use only packages already available in the store.
 If a package won't be found locally, the installation will fail.

 #### network-concurrency